-Through HopkinsLocal, Johns Hopkins has hired over 1,500 Baltimore City residents from distressed neighborhoods and increased local spending over its 2015 baseline by $113 million.
+Through HopkinsLocal, Johns Hopkins has hired over 2,000 Baltimore City residents from distressed neighborhoods and increased local and minority spending by more than $500 million.
 Kylie spearheaded the development of new goals for the work where diversity and equity are now foundational.
 Kylie’s experience includes leading business improvements and project implementations to shift portions of Johns Hopkins’ national procurement spend to local, small, minority-owned suppliers.
 In addition, she helped develop and convene a group of civic, government, nonprofit and community leaders to serve as an advisory council to ensure more voices are heard in the development and execution of the work.
-With BLocal, she has expanded the number of like-mined institutions who are setting public goals around local and/or minority hiring and purchasing.
+With BLocal, she has expanded the number of like-minded institutions who are setting public goals around local and/or minority hiring and purchasing.

 Over the course of her career, Ms. Patterson has managed annual budgets in excess of $1.5 million and traveled nationally.
 Her work has led to the annual employment of over 1,200 low-income youth in the City of Minneapolis and the development of more than 250 jobs for low-income adults nationally.
 Ms. Patterson also worked as a management consultant for BCT Partners, a premier minority-owned and operated consultancy led by Dr. Randal Pinkett.

 Ms. Patterson is an accomplished writer, featured in the Baltimore Sun, CNN, The Huffington Post and Blavity.
 As a subject matter expert on racial economic inequality, economic inclusion and anchor strategies, she has been a featured speaker at the Aspen Institute, Brookings Institution and the National Community Reinvestment Coalition (NCRC), among others.
 She has also been featured on Sirius XM Radio and Fox News.